sachin4594/svaidya.github.io/_pages/research_page.md

 <img align="right" img src="https://raw.githubusercontent.com/sachin4594/svaidya.github.io/master/images/quantum_noise_lattice.png" width="325" style="margin: 20px">
 <div style="text-align: justify">

 Over the past few decades, efforts have been directed at understanding and controlling nonlinear optical systems with many degrees of freedom (e.g., frequency/time, space/wavevector, polarization) due to their enhanced capacities to carry power, transmit data, and perform physical computations.
-However, to fully exploit these degrees of freedom, new guiding principles must be developed for the control and routing of excitations, as well as for managing noise within these complex systems, as such principles are currently lacking.
+However, to fully exploit these degrees of freedom, new guiding principles must be developed for the control and routing of excitations, as well as for managing noise within these complex systems.
 <br><br>

 Some key questions that inform my research:<br>